M29992/basic-portfolio-template/README.md

 # Matthew Evans Portfolio site
 This repository is used to contain my personal portfolio website.
-This portfolio site uses basic CSS, HTML and Javascript due to the limitations placed by using github pages.
+This portfolio site uses basic CSS, HTML and JavaScript due to the limitations placed by using GitHub pages.
 The site has been built to be modular allowing it easier to adjust content and styling.

 Please click [here](https://mattie.io/) to view the portfolio site.